hugsndnugs/ost-bot-docs/USERREADME.md

 **Q: How do I set up weekly reports?**
 A: Officers can use `/admin_config_set_report_channel` and `/admin_config_set_report_time` to configure automatic reports.

+**Q: What's the difference between regular and persistent dashboards?**
+A: Regular dashboards (from `/dashboard`) are personal, ephemeral, and timeout after 5 minutes.
+Persistent dashboards (from `/dashboard_setup`) are public, stay in a channel permanently, automatically update when data changes, and never timeout.
+All members can interact with persistent dashboards.

 ---

 ## 🎮 Quick Reference